oyaoya1123/chat-space/README.md

 ### Association
 - has_many :groups_users
 - has_many :messages
-- has_many :groups_chats, through: :groups_user
-- has_many :groups_chats, through: :message
+- has_many :users, through: :groups_users